lmorg/murex/docs/events/onprompt.md

 (often referred to as _readline_).
 Those states are defined in the interrupts section below.

-### Payload

-The following payload is passed to the function via STDIN:

-    {
-        "Name": "",
-        "Interrupt": {
-            "Name": "",
-            "Operation": "",
-            "CmdLine": ""
-        }
-    }

-#### Name

-This is the **namespaced** name -- ie the name and operation.

-#### Interrupt/Name

-This is the name you specified when defining the event.

-#### Operation

-This is the interrupt you specified when defining the event.

-Valid interrupt operation values are specified below.

-#### CmdLine

-This is the commandline you typed in the prompt.

-Please note this is only populated if the interrupt is **after**.

 ## Usage

     event: onPrompt name=[before|after|abort|eof] { code block }